-You can also check out a few churches in the tiny town of Trsteno, Sveti Jeronim and Sveti Vid Church, worth a stop but the main draw is definitely the beautiful Arboretum.
+You can also check out a few churches in the tiny town of Trsteno, Sveti Jeronim, and Sveti Vid Church, worth a stop but the main draw is the beautiful Arboretum.

 Alternately, it’s included on several guided tours that cover a larger swath of Croatia such as this Ston tour.

 Only 40 minutes from Dubrovnik by car (about 1 hour by bus) and yet not touristy in the slightest, I’m shocked that more Dubrovnik day-trippers don’t visit beautiful Trebinje in Bosnia & Herzegovina.